Updated on: October 28, 2021

 Additionally, dealerships often link their business development centers with their service departments.
-As such, if your car is at the dealer for an expensive round of maintenance, don’t be surprised if a salesman calls you to ask if you’d like to consider trading it in for a new one.
+If your car is at the dealer for an expensive round of maintenance, don’t be surprised if a salesman calls you to ask if you’d like to consider trading it in for a new one.

 Clean Up Nicely—But Not Too Nicely

-Most of a trade-in appraisal is based on cosmetics.
-So, if you want to receive the most money possible while selling your car privately, our first piece of advice would be to invest in a good wash and wax.
+Cosmetics are a significant factor in a car valuation.
+So, if you want to receive the most money possible when selling your car to a private party, our first piece of advice would be to invest in a good wash and wax.
 As it turns out, the same applies when trying to reap the most cash in a trade-in deal… with one caveat.

-Spending some time (and money) having your car detailed can increase the amount a dealer is willing to pay for it.
-Be careful, though: Spending an exorbitant amount to trade in a nearly perfect-looking, 8-year-old car will raise some eyebrows.
+Spending some time (and money) having your car detailed can increase the trade-in offer.
+Be careful, though: Spending an exorbitant amount to trade in a nearly perfect-looking 8-year-old car will raise some eyebrows.
 Dealers know what a used car looks like, and if your trade-in is in immaculate condition, the assessor may suspect you’re trying to hide something.

 You want your trade-in to look like it’s been taken care of very well, but it should still look like a used car.
 Feel free to spend $100 to have it detailed, but spending more than that may risk suspicion.

 You might also be inclined to point out the expensive cosmetic accessories you added to your car.
-Unfortunately, with the occasional exception of off-roading cars like the Jeep Wrangler, these enhancements generally don’t add any value to a trade-in appraisal.
-In fact, too many modifications can lower the price a dealer is willing to offer.
+Unfortunately, with the occasional exception of off-roading cars like the Jeep Wrangler, these enhancements generally don’t add any value to car price quotes.
+In fact, too many modifications can lower the pricing a dealer is willing to offer.

 Understand the Dealership’s Side of the Negotiation

-Dealerships see profit margins on new-car sales slip more often than in the past.
+Dealerships see profit margins on new-car sales slip more often these days than they did in the past.
 Given that, dealers are always on the lookout for new ways to make money, and trade-ins are still moneymakers.
 If you choose to call around to a few dealers before traveling to buy, be sure to also ask if they’ll work with you on your trade-in value.
-Even if the dealership bills itself as a “no haggle” store, that doesn’t mean it won’t negotiate on the value of your trade.
+Even if the dealership bills itself as a “no-haggle” store, that doesn’t mean it won’t negotiate on the value of your current vehicle.
 Think of your trade-in as part of the purchase process.
-Shopping around allows you to also compare trade appraisals, which you can’t usually get without some intention of purchasing a new car.
+Shopping around allows you to also compare trade appraisals, which you usually can’t get without some intention of purchasing a new vehicle.

-Younger cars with less than 100,000 miles can be considered “retail trades.”
-The dealer is likely to clean these up and sell them to customers.
-Older vehicles or cars with more than 100,000 miles on the clock are more likely to be sold at auction, where the dealer is less likely to net a large profit.
+Younger cars that have racked up fewer than 100,000 miles can be considered “retail trades.”
+The dealer is likely to clean these up and sell them to customers, in some cases even offering them as certified pre-owned models.
+Older vehicles or cars with more than 100,000 miles on the clock are more likely to be sold at auction, where the dealer is less likely to pick up a large profit.